-Card text requiring that you command a personnel or ship can be used only if you command an unstopped personnel or ship.
+You cannot use the game text, attributes, icons, or any other characteristic of any of your personnel or ships that is stopped.
+(Though you must still obey the uniqueness rule for any of your stopped unique cards.)
 For example: To play this interrupt, you must command a Anthropology personnel.
 You cannot play this interrupt if every Anthropology personnel you command is stopped.